saurabh1088/notes/iOS/Persistence/CoreData.md

 ### 1. Persistence

 Core Data as mentioned can be used for data persistence by opting for a persistent store.
 The default store is SQLite.
-Core Data proves abstraction over objects mapping to persistent store.
+Core Data provides abstraction over objects mapping to persistent store.
 This makes easy to save data without having to administer database directly.

 ### 2. Undo/Redo